By Amy Sheridan, Seasons Program Director

 - Using a clear cup where the contents can be identified easily

-- Ensuring the cup is easy to handle and a familiar cup shape and design
+- Ensuring the cup is easy to handle and has a familiar cup shape and design

 - Make sure the temperature of the liquid is to their liking